RedisGears/RedisGears/docs/runtime.md

 ## call_next
 The `call_next` function is imported to the runtime's environment by default.

-This function allows to call the next hook registered on the command or the original Redis command (for further reading about command hook, please refer to [Commands Hook](commands_hook.md)).
+This function allows you to call the next hook registered on the command or the original Redis command (for further reading about command hook, please refer to [Commands Hook](commands_hook.md)).
 It is only possible to call this API when hooking a command.
-Any attempt to call this API on the wrong context will result in an error.
+Any attempt to call this API in the wrong context will result in an error.

 **Python API**

 ```python
 def call_next(*args)
 ```

 _Arguments_

 * args: arguments with which to invoke the next hook.